Lifespan of AC

 HVAC

-The answer to 'lifespan of AC' is that the typical lifespan of a central air conditioning system is 15-20 years with proper maintenance.
-However, the actual lifespan can vary depending on factors like the quality of the equipment, how often it's used, and the climate conditions where the home is located.
+The answer to 'lifespan of AC' is that a well-maintained central air conditioning system typically lasts 15-20 years.
+However, the actual lifespan can vary depending on factors like the quality of the equipment, how often it's used, and the local climate.
+With proper installation, regular maintenance, and timely repairs, many homeowners can extend the life of their AC system.

 Sources